-Hemp, not to be confused with marijuana comes from a variety of the cannabis sativa plant.
+Hemp, not to be confused with marijuana comes from a variety of the Cannabis Sativa plant.
 The hemp that is used in fabrics; also called industrial hemp, is grown purposefully for its fibre and its seeds.
 It has very low amounts of THC, the components that affect the human brain, thus making them high.

-Hemp is largely grown in the Himalayas and Nepal because of its climate which is a mild, humid climate, that is the best when it comes to growing hemp.
+Hemp is largely grown in the Himalayas and Nepal because of its climate which is mild, humid climate, which is the best when it comes to growing hemp.
 This plant has been in Nepal for centuries.
 Locals use the hemp fibre obtained from the hemp to make bags, ropes, fishing nets, carry straps, sacks, and mats.

 It is a more sustainable, organic and regenerative agricultural crop and most everything that you can make with cotton can be made with hemp, with way less impact on the Earth which is why it also has many advantages over other common fabrics like cotton.
 One of the main reasons why we need to choose hemp over cotton is that cotton needs twice as much land as Hemp but produces twice as much fibre per acre.

 Similarly, Cotton needs 9.758L of water to grow a kg of fibre while Hemp needs only 2.123L to produce the same amount of fibre.

 Moreover, cotton pollutes the water and leaves the land scorched due to its high pesticide and herbicide needs while Hemp returns up to 60% of its nutrients to the soil when dried in the field.
 It also accounts for 25% of all pesticide use worldwide while Hemp can be grown on the same land for 14 years consecutively without soil depletion or yield reduction.

 Not sold on hemp fabric yet?